RX14/camo.cr/README.md

 Camo.cr proxies images with the intent of allowing insecure images to be used on sites with tls without mixed-content warnings.

+## Why?

+The original nodejs camo code is fragile and hard to debug in production.
+As it's not a particularly long piece of code, I could write a replacement in a single day, with vastly better error handling and request tracing.
+Plus it's a fun challenge.

 ## Installation

 Inside a checked-out version of this repo: